hanyuone/Ways-to-NOT-make-money/README.md

     0.1.3: Fixed a bug in which some labels and buttons don't update.

-    0.2.0*: Added a save system (which needs fixing!), and a new building: Counterfeit Company (Costs $9001, Upgrade costs $2133748).
+    0.2.0*: Added a save system (which needs fixing!), and a new building: Counterfeit Company (321 MPS, costs $9001).

     0.2-1*: Changed the save system so that it included an extrenal savefile.